kimtth/mini-sqlite-db-py-go-rust/mini_sqlite_python/README.md

 3. ✅ Compare with Rust/Go versions for performance
 4. ✅ Build custom queries for your use case

-### For Developers
-1. 🎯 Add more SQL features (GROUP BY, ORDER BY, LIMIT)
-2. 💾 Add journaling/WAL to complement the persisted B-Tree pages
-3. 🔄 Write LSM log to disk for durability
-4. 🧪 Add comprehensive unit tests with `unittest`
-5. 🚀 Use asyncio for concurrent web requests
-6. 📊 Add query optimization and cost-based planning
-7. 🔒 Implement true ACID transactions
-8. 🌐 Support multiple concurrent connections

 ## 🏆 Why Python?

 | Advantage | Description |